Why is it difficult to get a promotion at work?

 1. Differences in skills and capabilities

-We need to admit that teammates’ skill levels – be it professional skills or communication and language skills – vary greatly, and if you just stay in your “comfort zone” while others are making remarkable improvements through further studies, earning certifications and taking part in training programmes, it is most likely that you will miss the opportunity of being promoted.
-In some other cases, your core competencies may be at odd with the promotional evaluation criteria.
-For example, you may have an impressive business performance, but the manager’s primary concern for promotion is analytic abilities – then it’s time for you to consider whether you need to find job that suits you better.
+We need to admit that teammates’ skill levels – be it professional skills or communication and language skills – vary greatly, and if you just stay in your “comfort zone” while others are making remarkable improvements through further studies, earning certifications, and taking part in training programs, it is most likely that you will miss the opportunity of being promoted.
+In some other cases, your core competencies may be at odds with the promotional evaluation criteria.
+For example, you may have an impressive business performance, but the manager’s primary concern for promotion is analytic abilities – then it’s time for you to consider whether you need to find a job that suits you better.

 2. Differences in motivation